The links on the left will help you explore and familiarize yourself with the Law School's computing environment and resources.

 Among other things, the Mcard

-will allow you to access the 200 Hutchins Hall Student Lounge in the evenings and on weekends, when the lounge is available by "card-key access" only.
+will allow you access to various areas of the Law School after normal business hours.
 The Mcard Center (936-2273) is located in the Student Activities Building.